ARgorithm/toolkit/docs/docs/start.md

 }
 ```

-As ARgorithm is tool for creating visual demonstration , you can add comments parameter to most functions.
-These comments get included in states and get featured as text when that state is rendered in AR.
+As ARgorithm is tool for creating visual demonstration, you can add comments to most functions.
+These comments get included in states and are featured as text when that state is rendered in AR.

-Make sure you design the objects you want to keep track of as part of the same stateset.
-Each object is instantiated with a **name** this is important to identify arrays when rendering them
+Ensure that you design the objects you want to keep track of as part of the same stateset.
+Each object is instantiated with a **name** to be able to identify arrays when rendering them.

-You can refer the docs and samples in the [repo](https://github.com/ARgorithm/toolkit) to understand more clearly.
+Please refer to the docs and samples present in the [repo](https://github.com/ARgorithm/toolkit) to understand better.

 ## StateSet

-The core class to all algorithm and data structures in ARgorithmToolkit
+The core class to all algorithms and data structures in ARgorithmToolkit.
-You will always need a object of this class when using different ARgorithmToolkit features.
-This is where the states are stored that later get rendered to ARgorithm App.
-So obviously all your ARgorithms are supposed to return this
+An object of this class will always be needed when using different ARgorithmToolkit features.
+This is where the states are stored that later get rendered to the ARgorithm App.
+So, all the ARgorithms are supposed to return this.

-You wont have to interact with it much other than while initialising objects and returning results.
+You won't have to interact with it much other than while initialising objects and returning results.
-It has a `add_comment` method that allows you to create blank states carrying description in the form of comments that you might want to show to the client while the ARgorithm is being rendered.
-This will prove handy when creating good demonstrations
+It has an `add_comment` method that allows you to create blank states carrying description in the form of comments that you might want to show to the client while the ARgorithm is being rendered.
+This will prove handy when creating good demonstrations.

 ```python
 >>> import ARgorithmToolkit